Proteinuria

 • Examination findings including BP, peripheral oedema, signs of pulmonary oedema

-• FBC, ELFT, urea, creatinine & eGFR results (include serial historical results)
+• FBC, ELFT, urea, creatinine and eGFR results (include serial historical results, if available)

 • Urine albumin creatinine ratio (ACR) or urine protein creatinine ratio (PCR) (ideally early morning sample but a random sample is acceptable)